detolly/sly1-hack/README.md

 !["fuck you"](zerk.PNG)

 ## Contributions
 I would love contributions on this project.
-If you have any ideas, join the [Sly Modding Discord](https://discord.gg/J7d7UAy), or [United Effort](https://discord.gg/HtREYrf)
+If you have any ideas, join the [Sly Modding Discord](https://discord.gg/J7d7UAy), or [United Effort](https://discord.gg/HtREYrf).
+If I'm not happy with your code I will still gladly take it and ffix it

 ## How to use this dll